Bug report #3530

 When changing composition orientation from landscape to portrait it doesn't affect page orientation settings thus leading to wrong printouts.
 Changing composition orientation and size should be reflected also in page settings.

-#1 Updated by JD - over 8 years ago
+#1 Updated by JD - about 9 years ago

 I'd be inclined to say this is a feature rather than a bug.
 Looking at a few other applications such as Acrobat Reader, Inkscape, and OpenOffice Writer, the orientation of the page on the screen is not necessarily linked to the paper orientation.